-Below is a description of the types of contracts TAP plans to award and the main steps in the project’s procurement process.
+Below is a description of the key work and supply contracts TAP awarded and the main steps in the project’s procurement process.

 Overview of contracts awarded by TAP

-TAP plans to award large package contracts for onshore and offshore construction of the pipeline and other services and items.
-These contracts will fall under one of the three following categories:
+TAP awarded large package contracts for onshore and offshore construction of the pipeline as well as other services and items.
+These contracts fall under one of the three following categories:

 Early Works (EW) Contracts

-- Construction and rehabilitation of access roads and bridges in Albania [Contract Notice published by the EU Gazette, April 2014; Contract awarded in April 2015]
+- Construction and rehabilitation of access roads and bridges in Albania [Contract awarded in April 2015]

 Company Provided Items (CPI) Contracts

 - Line pipes, casing pipes and bends

-Large diameter valves [Contract Notice published by the EU Gazette, July 2014]
+Large diameter valves [Contract awarded in July 2015]

 - Turbo compressors [Contract awarded in September 2015]